gokcehan/lf/doc.md

 	lf -remote 'quit'
 	lf -remote 'quit!'

-Lastly, there is a `conn` command to connect the server to a client.
+Lastly, the commands `conn` and `drop` connect or disconnect ID to/from the server:

+	lf -remote 'conn $id'
+	lf -remote 'drop $id'

-This should not be needed for users.
+These are internal and generally not needed by users.

 # FILE OPERATIONS